williamqwu/VE370-Pipelined-Processor/README.md

 # VE370 Project2
-*A pipelined processor with hazard detection for the course VE370 from UM-SJTU JI.*
+*A pipelined processor with hazard detection for the course VE370 (FA2020) of UM-SJTU JI.*

 ## Contributors
 Group ID: 20 <br>